Learning Ising models from one or multiple samples: Analyzing the Maximum Pseudo-Likelihood Estimator

-Theorem~\ref{thm:main} guarantees that we can find a matrix $\hat{J}$ that is $\tilde{O}(\sqrt{k})$ close to the true interaction matrix $J^*$ in Frobenius norm.
-Notice that both matrices can have a Frobenius norm as high as $\sqrt{n}$, which makes this a non-trivial guarantee.
+\end{restatable} Theorem~\ref{t:general} guarantees that we can find a matrix $\hat{J}$ that is $R$ close to the true interaction matrix $J^*$ in Frobenius norm.
+A detailed discussion about applications of Theorem~\ref{t:general}, including the case where $\mathcal{J}$ is a $k$-dimensional linear subspace of $\R^{n \times n}$, is given in Section~\ref{s:applications}.

 Section~\ref{s:main_part} contains an overview of the proof, while the main lemmas are presented in the following sections.